AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 ## Experimentation (3rd Run)

+### $M_{10}$: Hyperparameter Optimised ANN
+Classification Report:
+                                            precision    recall  f1-score   support

+                          computer science       0.51      0.30      0.38      1258
+                                 economics       0.05      0.64      0.09        25
+electrical engineering and systems science       0.14      0.64      0.23       142
+                               mathematics       0.68      0.79      0.73      1353
+                                   physics       0.97      0.35      0.52      2679
+                      quantitative biology       0.15      0.73      0.25       201
+                      quantitative finance       0.37      0.81      0.51        90
+                                statistics       0.17      0.52      0.26       131

+                                  accuracy                           0.47      5879
+                                 macro avg       0.38      0.60      0.37      5879
+                              weighted avg       0.72      0.47      0.51      5879

+Confusion Matrix:
+array([[ 379,  179,  416,   82,   11,   53,   30,  108],
+       [   2,   16,    0,    1,    0,    0,    6,    0],
+       [  25,    6,   91,    1,    1,    4,    3,   11],
+       [ 100,   36,   15, 1075,   14,   32,   23,   58],
+       [ 222,   74,  113,  421,  941,  726,   57,  125],
+       [   7,    6,   14,    1,    5,  147,    1,   20],
+       [   0,   10,    3,    1,    0,    0,   73,    3],
+       [  11,   19,   14,    5,    2,    8,    4,   68]])

+Top to Down: True Prediction in this order: computer science, economics, electrical engineering and systems science, mathematics, physics, quantitative biology, quantitative finance, statistics.

+Left to Right: Predicted Prediction in this order: computer science, economics, electrical engineering and systems science, mathematics, physics, quantitative biology, quantitative finance, statistics.

+The hyperparameter optimized ANN (M₁₀) shows mixed results compared to the baseline shallow ANN (M₈).
+While the overall accuracy improved slightly from 0.76 to 0.77 as shown in the evaluation metrics, a detailed analysis of the classification report reveals some interesting patterns and trade-offs.

+Looking at class-specific performance, the model shows varying effectiveness across different categories.
+Physics papers achieved the highest precision at 0.97, indicating that when the model predicts a paper as physics, it is correct 97% of the time.
+However, the recall for physics is relatively low at 0.35, suggesting that the model fails to identify many physics papers, classifying them incorrectly into other categories.

+Mathematics papers show more balanced performance with 0.68 precision and 0.79 recall, resulting in the highest F1-score of 0.73 among all categories.
+This indicates that the model is particularly effective at identifying and classifying mathematics papers, maintaining a good balance between precision and recall.

+Computer science papers show moderate precision (0.51) but low recall (0.30), resulting in an F1-score of 0.38.
+This suggests that while the model is reasonably accurate when it predicts a paper as computer science, it misses many computer science papers, potentially classifying them into other categories.

+The model struggles significantly with economics papers, achieving only 0.05 precision despite a relatively high recall of 0.64.
+This extremely low precision indicates that the model frequently misclassifies papers from other categories as economics, resulting in many false positives and a poor F1-score of 0.09.

+The confusion matrix provides deeper insights into the model's classification patterns.
+A significant number of physics papers (726) are misclassified as quantitative biology, which explains the low recall for physics despite its high precision.
+Mathematics shows strong diagonal values (1075 correct classifications), confirming its good overall performance.
+Computer science has substantial misclassifications spread across multiple categories, particularly into electrical engineering and systems science (416 papers).
+Economics shows weak diagonal values (only 16 correct classifications), explaining its poor precision.

+Comparing these results to M₈, while the overall accuracy shows a slight improvement, the class-wise performance reveals that the hyperparameter optimization has led to some trade-offs.
+The model appears to have developed stronger biases towards certain classes (like physics in terms of precision) while potentially sacrificing balanced performance across all categories.

+The macro-average metrics (precision: 0.38, recall: 0.60, F1-score: 0.37) compared to the weighted averages (precision: 0.72, recall: 0.47, F1-score: 0.51) indicate significant class imbalance effects.
+This disparity between macro and weighted metrics was not present in M₈, suggesting that while the hyperparameter optimization improved overall accuracy, it may have made the model more susceptible to class imbalance issues.

+### Results
 Building upon the insights gained from the second experimental run, we conducted a third phase focused on optimizing the neural network architecture through extensive hyperparameter tuning.
 This phase aimed to identify the optimal model configuration that could further improve upon the strong performance achieved with the balanced dataset.

 The hyperparameter search focused on two critical aspects of neural network design: the hidden layer dimensions and learning rates.
 These parameters were chosen for optimization as they significantly impact both the model's capacity to learn complex patterns and its training dynamics.
 By conducting a comprehensive grid search across these parameters, we aimed to find the configuration that would maximize the model's discriminative power while maintaining stable training.